facebook/ThreatExchange/hasher-matcher-actioner/CONTRIBUTING.md

-Getting Started with Contributing
+# Getting Started

-In its rough state, the prototype needs some prior configuration / setup before you are ready to start developing on it.
+You need some prior configuration / setup before you are ready to start developing on it.
 Below are some steps and tips for getting started.
 If anything needs correction, PRs are always welcome.
 ## Prerequisites

 In the prototype's current state, the following tools are prerequisites to deploying the HMA prototype.